-A double ascent of the iconic Mont Ventoux is among the highlights of the 2021 Tour de France, which was unveiled on Sunday evening (1 November).
+A double ascent of the iconic Mont Ventoux is among the highlights of this year’s Tour de France, which starts in Brest on Saturday 26 June

-After a climb-heavy route with only one (uphill) time trial in 2020, a more traditional-looking course was revealed by Tour organisers, with three summit finishes and two time trials in the race, which starts in Brest on Saturday 26 June.
+After a climb-heavy route with only one (uphill) time trial in 2020, a more traditional-looking course was revealed by Tour organisers for 2021, with three summit finishes and two time trials in the race.

-In total there are 58km of time trialling, split between stages five and 20 – the most kilometres against the clock since 2013.
+In total there is 58km of time trialling, split between stages five and 20 – the most kilometres against the clock since 2013.

 2021 Tour de France route in numbers